Searing testimony heard at Vatican sex abuse summit

 He called for specific protocols to handle accusations against bishops, in yet another reference to the McCarrick scandal.
 He suggested protocols to govern the transfers of seminarians or priests to prevent predators from moving freely to unsuspecting communities.

-One idea called for raising the minimum age for marriage to 16 while another suggested a basic handbook showing bishops how to investigate cases.
+One idea called for bolstering child protection laws in some countries by raising the minimum age for marriage to 16; another suggested a basic handbook showing bishops how to investigate cases.

 In the final speech of the day, Colombian Cardinal Rubén Salazar Gómez warned his brother bishops that they could face not only canonical sanctions but also imprisonment for a cover-up if they failed to properly deal with allegations.